Emmanuel Halperin: Biography

 In recent years, concurrently to his roles on television, he returned to his acting career.
 In 2003, he played the role of Socrates in a play called, "Crito", running on "Hachan" theatre.
 In 2008, he had a role in the Israeli daily soap opera, "Hasufim" (exposed), on Hot TV provider, playing a former Mossad agent, Transportation Minister of Israel, and the father of the show's star Yael Bar Zohar.

 Halperin is a Francophile and frequently lectures on France's culture and current affairs in academic forums and television.
 In 2006, he ran a musical chansons show called "Daber elay Be'Ahava" (Talk to me with Love), with the Israeli chanson singer Brigitte Haviv.
 In 2008, he and Alex Ansky organized a theatrical-musical show called "Ha'arye Ha'meohav" (The Lion is in love) based on Jean de La Fontaine's proverbs.
-In the aforementioned show, he played the role of Louis XIV of France.
+In the aforementioned show, he played the role of King Louis XIV.

 On his nightly news show MeHayom LeMahar, he hosted a regular segment on France's culture and current affairs, via satellite, interviewing IBA's reporter in France, Yaov Talker, on the daily political and culture events there, coining the phrase: "כאן יואב טוקר, מפריז " ("This is Yoav Talker, Paris"), with a French accent in Hebrew.

 Halperin lectures on media, news and current affairs, the Americanization of the Israeli culture, French literature, and Cinema of France.

 In 2004, he received the Sokolov Award for Journalists, for his television role and life work.

 In 2020 he appeared in the TV mini-series Stockholm which aired on Kan 11.

 Halperin is the nephew of former Prime Minister of Israel, Menachem Begin.

 Halperin is a widower.
 His wife was a musical editor in IBA's Kol Ha Musica radio channel.
 He resides in Jerusalem, in Beit HaKerem neighborhood.